 What is FGASA and CATHSSETA?

 FGASA is short for Field Guides Association of Southern Africa.
 CATHSSETA is the Culture Arts Tourism and Hospitality Sector Education Training Authority for the South African government.
 Both FGASA and CATHSSETA are responsible for regulating the guiding standards in South Africa.
-EcoTraining is a FGASA-endorsed training provider, with the Professional Field Guide, Field Guide Level 1 and Trails Guide course being FGASA-endorsed training programs.
+EcoTraining is a FGASA-endorsed training provider, with the Professional Field Guide, Apprentice Field Guide (Field Guide Level 1) and Apprentice Trails Guide course being FGASA-endorsed training programs.

 Spend an unparalleled year amidst Africa's wild nature and get trained as a Professional Field Guide